Extreme Heat Adds to the Health Challenges of Unhoused People in California's Inland Empire

 “They’re too busy trying to find shade, trying to find water, trying to do things to mitigate the heat exhaustion, which is already limited because they have nowhere to be,” said Redbone’s healthcare provider, Anthony Cerafice, a physician assistant.

-Cerafice posed the question of this population remembering to take their medications or to practice health measures intended to mitigate impacts of the heat.
-He explained how the heat can make things “significantly worse” because this population can lack the awareness or ability to properly cool themselves let alone manage pre existing health conditions when it comes to surviving extreme heat.
+Cerafice was concerned at how this population would remember to take their medications or practice health measures intended to mitigate impacts of the heat.
+He explained how the heat can make things “significantly worse” because this population can lack the awareness or ability to properly cool themselves let alone manage pre-existing health conditions when it comes to surviving extreme heat.

 According to California Policy Lab’s 2019 Health Conditions Among Unsheltered Adults in the U.S. report, which surveyed homeless populations from California and 14 additional states, health can be a major factor in contributing to the loss of housing.
 This population reported even higher rates of physical and mental health conditions while on the street, with 50% reporting that they suffered from all three conditions concurrently, which was 25 times as likely as the surveyed sheltered population.